marc2332/freya/book/src/guides/publishing.md

 # Publishing

+> ⚠️ Before publishing, you should consider removing insecure metadata.
+> For example, images might have EXIF location data in them.

 **Freya** produces a self-contained executable in `target/release`, so you can technically distribute that.
 However, you might want to create an installer instead.
-You can use executable packagers of your choice, but for a more automated and "Rusty" version, you can use [**cargo-packager**](https://github.com/crabnebula-dev/cargo-packager), which is basically an abstraction over executable packagers which you would have to set up yourself.
+You can use executable packagers of your choice, but for a more automated and "Rusty" version, you can use [**cargo-packager**](https://github.com/crabnebula-dev/cargo-packager), which is basically an abstraction over executable packagers, which you would have to set up yourself.

 There is an [example](https://github.com/marc2332/freya/tree/main/examples/installer) you can check out.